-Data, which are written into the according data channel by the PLC, is stored in a FIFO send buffer (first in first out) with a size of 2x1024byte and then put out via the interface.
+Data that is into the according data channel by the PLC, is stored in a FIFO send buffer (first in first out) with a size of 2x1024Byte and then put out via the interface.

-When the interface receives data, this is stored in a FIFO receive buffer with a size of 2x1024byte and can there be read by the PLC.
+When the interface receives data, this is stored in a FIFO receive buffer with a size of 2x1024Byte and can there be read by the PLC.